ynotstartups/notes/notes/ideas.md

 - MARKDOWN: Sort by indent To Format File such as this one?
 - VIM: autocorrect all misspelling words as one writes
 - JIRA
-  - `jira describe TICKET` - show description for a ticket
   - `jira create ticket`
     - prompts for title and other fields...
 - VIM: vim sugar for unix shell commands https://github.com/tpope/vim-eunuch